Mehdi-Saadi/datepicker/README.md

 <br>
 There are multiple awesome datepickers to use, but most of them have limitations such as UI customization or changing the logic directly.
 <br>
-This simple component helps you make it your favorite date picker. :)
+This simple component helps you make it your favorite datepicker. :)
 ### How to use

 - Just add `script.js` file to your project.